The Rolling Stones American Tour 1966

 The Rolling Stones' 1966 American Tour was a concert tour by the band.
 The tour commenced on June 24 and concluded on July 28, 1966.
 Two weeks prior to the start of the tour, Mick Jagger collapsed from "nervous exhaustion" and was hospitalized.
 On this tour, the band supported their album Aftermath.
-The last gig of the tour in Honolulu, Hawaii was broadcast on Hawaiian radio station KPOI.
+The last gig of the tour in Honolulu, Hawaii was broadcast on Hawaiian radio station KPOI-FM.